CySlaytor/RAGuideDesigner/docs/index.md

 1. Go to `File > Export Markdown...` (`Ctrl+E`).
 2. Choose a name and location for your `.txt` file.

-The application will handle all the heacy lifting.
+The application will handle all the heavy lifting.
 It will take your entire structured project and generate a single, perfectly formatted Markdown file, ready to be copied and pasted into the RetroAchievements wiki.